meejah/txtorcon/docs/guide.rst

 Tor exposes a SOCKS5 interface to make client-type connections over the network.
 There are also a couple of `custom extensions
 <https://gitweb.torproject.org/torspec.git/tree/socks-extensions.txt>`_
-tor provides to do DNS resolution over a Tor circuit (txtorcon supports these, too).
+Tor provides to do DNS resolution over a Tor circuit (txtorcon supports these, too).

 All client-side interactions are via instances that implement